albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 [5, 5, 5]
 ```

+Note that both the `Rows` and `Columns` are declared as private, and these types are never returned.
+Instead we return the `Iterable<int[]>` from the `rows()` and `columns()` methods.
+Our example did not require anything else more than what is provided by the `Iterable<int[]>` interface.
+Always start with the least possible visibility and open up only when needed.
+We can always refactor this and return something more specific when this is needed.

 #### Internal Types

+Another use of inner instance classes is to represent a type internally.
+Consider the following example.

 **⚠️ THE FOLLOWING EXAMPLE MAKE USE OF INNER INSTANCE CLASS, WHERE A INNER STATIC CLASS WOULD HAVE WORKED!!**